Erasmo1015/vte/README.md

 [![Paper Arvix](https://img.shields.io/badge/Paper-Arvix%20Link-green)](https://arxiv.org/abs/2501.09327)
 [![Code License](https://img.shields.io/badge/Code%20License-MIT-yellow.svg)](https://github.com/Erasmo1015/vte/blob/main/LICENSE)

-This repository contains the implementation of the paper On Learning Informative Trajectory Embeddings for Imitation, Classification and Regression.
+This repository contains the implementation of the paper On Learning Informative Trajectory Embeddings for Imitation, Classification and Regression, published in the proceeding of the 24th International Conference on Autonomous Agents and Multi-Agent Systems (AAMAS 2025).
 We introduce an unsupervised approach called Variational Trajectory Encoding (VTE) for encoding state-action trajectories into informative embeddings without the need for external reward or goal labels.
 <img src="./VTE.png" width="1000px"></img>

 ## Setup